Guilherme1067/Guilherme1067/README.md

 ### Hi there I'm Guilherme
-- 🔭 I’m currently working at Squads
+- 🔭 I’m currently working at Symplicity.
 - 🌱 My main Techs are ReactJS & NodeJS
 - 🤔 Looking for helping people who are interested in learning about programming but dont know where to start.
 - ⚡ Fun fact: I'm absolutely in love about learning new things, especially when it comes to Languages, Programming 🧑🏿‍💻, Sports💪🏿 and Music🎶.